 We did not succeed in identifying any previous experimental work on the effects of sunlight on marine depolymerization rates which ultimately holds the key for prediction, or more importantly, for conducting scenario-based marine distribution, fate, and impact modeling (Dale et al., 2015).
 Research seems to be have been kept back by limitations to analytical polymer chemistry (Howard, 2010; Huppertsberg et al., 2020).
-In fact, only one comparable study could be found, where based on the production of •OH in natural waters, Nomi et al. guesstimated marine half-life to be 14.6 years for PAM at 1 mg L-1 (Nomi et al., 2015).
+In fact, only one relevant study could be found, where based on the production of •OH in natural waters, Nomi et al. guesstimated estimated marine half-life to be 14.6 years for PAM at 1 mg L-1 (Nomi et al., 2015).
 However, advances in light scattering size exclusion chromatography has made it a conceivable task to characterize a wide range of polymers with enough accuracy for this to be examined in detail (Andersson et al., 2003; Podzimek, 2019, 2011).

+HER BØR VI HA EN EKSPLISITT MÅLFORMULERING AV TYPEN: « In this work we present photodegradation results of HPAM in simulated North Sea epipelagic marine waters including degradation intermediates and….»

 Materials and methods